 INTERCHANGE- RAMP A series of roadways (ramps) constructed to permit access to and from intersecting paved roads.
 These ramps are usually at different levels, and form an overpass / underpass.
+RIS-AIRP-RUNWAY Identifies operator owned landing facility for airplanes and related transportation in oil sand mines area only.
 RIS-ROAD Identifies roads that are not specifically part of other disturbed features in oil sand mines area only.
-ROAD-GRAVEL-1L A roadway surfaced with gravel constituting a main access route.
+ROAD-GRAVEL-1L A roadway surfaced with gravel, constituting a main access route.
 The road surface is about 6 metres in width, and the road clearing is about 20 metres or greater in width.
 The surface, ditches, bridges and intersections are in good condition.
 ROAD-GRAVEL-2L A roadway surfaced with gravel constituting a main access route.
 The road surface is 7 metres or greater in width, and the road clearing is 30 metres or greater in width.
 The surface, ditches, bridges and intersections are in good condition.
 ROAD-PAVED-1L A roadway, paved with asphalt or concrete, consisting of one (1) lane.
 ROAD-PAVED-2L A major roadway, which is paved with asphalt or concrete, and consists of two (2) roadbeds separated by a median.
 Each road bed usually consists of two (2) or more lanes.
 ROAD-PAVED-3L A major roadway, which is paved with asphalt or concrete, and consists of 3 roadbeds separated by a median.
 ROAD-PAVED-4L A major roadway, which is paved with asphalt or concrete, and consists of 4 roadbeds separated by a median.
+ROAD-PAVED-5L A major roadway, which is paved with asphalt or concrete, and consists of 5 roadbeds separated by a median.
+ROAD-PAVED-6L A major roadway, which is paved with asphalt or concrete, and consists of 6 roadbeds separated by a median.
+ROAD-PAVED-7L A major roadway, which is paved with asphalt or concrete, and consists of 7 roadbeds separated by a median.
 ROAD-PAVED-DIV A major roadway, which is paved with asphalt or concrete, and consists of two (2) roadbeds separated by a median.
 Each road bed usually consists of two (2) or more lanes.
+ROAD-PAVED- UNDIV-1L A roadway, paved with asphalt or concrete, consisting of one (1) lane, and usually found servicing rural acreages that are close to large urban centres.